-This year, the grant enabled the Marumba primary school to install solar power in classrooms, offices, toilets and all five staff houses on the school site.
+In 2017 the grant enabled the Marumba primary school to install solar power in classrooms, offices, toilets and all five staff houses on the school site.
 Students in the national examination years can now return to school after dark for evening studies.
 Teachers enjoy a better standard of living with home electricity, a motivator in this remote village.
 The school now serves as a community resource in the evenings for meetings and social activities.

 A project to plant several thousand fruit trees and flowering bushes in the village was also funded.
 This involved lots of participation by school children and villagers.